You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Alright – what now?

 Add around $800 to this price to account for the shop’s approximate labor rate.
 (This is a general estimate – they might charge much more or less.)

-Now, which is more economical?
+Now, which is more cost-efficient?

 Remember that you have more dependable assurance from a rebuilt transmission.
 You should also have a more straightforward warranty option.